I grew up in a divided city.

 It’s seriously interactive, and one of the few places where it might be fun to take kids!

 Ok, I’ve only got really terrible photos from way back when so you’ll need to go and have a look yourself.
-Or just take a peak at the DDR Museum website.
+Or just take a peek at the DDR Museum website.

 And by the way, these days it gets pretty busy so book tickets online and zoom past the queues and jump into that Trabbi in no time!